 Don’t be a needy freelancer

 When you freelance you must learn to be a self-starter.
 I try to respond to messages promptly and don’t bug the editors with questions I can answer for myself.
-They have a writer’s guide with a lot of FAO’s so I turn to that first.
-They were doing a major overhaul of one of the sites for the first few weeks I was writing for them, so I didn’t want to add to the workload by being needy.

 On the other hand, if it is important for the article you are writing don’t be afraid to ask questions you cannot answer yourself.